 - Professional reasons – looking for better employment, looking for a job with more growth potential, or maybe even a change in industry.

 - Personal reasons – family obligations, a long commute, interference with school, or needing time to work on a prolonged personal project.

-> It’s important to remember that there are neither bucket is inherently “good” or “bad.”
-There are good and bad reasons that fall into both.
+It's important to remember that neither reason is inherently “good” or “bad,” as there are good and bad reasons that fall into both categories.

-> The largest factor in how your answer is received is your reasoning and delivery.
+The largest factor in how your answer is received is your reasoning and delivery.
 It's super important that you properly explain your reasoning in a way that is concise and positive.
 Don't fall into the trap of oversharing and never ever badmouth your current employer (no matter what the situation is).

-> We’ve all had bad experiences in our careers, but that shouldn’t be what you lead with (or mentioned at all) in your answer.
+We’ve all had bad experiences in our careers, but that shouldn’t be what you lead with (or mention at all) in your answer.

-> Instead, dial in on skills you have learned (even from a difficult situation), relationships you have built amid challenges and obstacles, positive customer interactions, and your ability to problem-solve in difficult circumstances.
+Instead, dial in on skills you have learned (even from a difficult situation), relationships you have built amid challenges and obstacles, positive customer interactions, and your ability to problem-solve in difficult circumstances.

 Focus on where you want to go in the future and why this company is a good fit vs. what went wrong in the past.

 Trim your response down to a few sentences max, then shift to a brief tie-in showing why you are the right candidate for the new job.
 In this case, practice makes perfect!
 Spending time rehearsing your answer will pay big dividends on interview day.